top of page

 Joseph Mark Photography

-Historic Aldredge House offers a beautiful and unique venue for portraits of all types.
+Historic Aldredge House Museum offers a beautiful and unique venue for portraits of all types.

 From bridal portraits to family groups to senior portraits, the interiors of the house and the expansive gardens provide numerous settings that will make your portraits all the more special.